-After a fortnight’s spell at Prince’s Farm, Strawberry Road was transferred into the Randwick stables of the young trainer John Nicholls.
-Doug Bougoure’s family and racing commitments in Brisbane precluded consideration of him continuing to train the horse, particularly given the five-month American and European odyssey that the new owners had in mind.
+After a fortnight’s spell at Prince’s Farm, Strawberry Road was transferred into the Randwick stables of the young trainer John Nicholls, a former racing journalist with the Sydney Morning Herald.
+Doug Bougoure’s family and racing commitments in Brisbane precluded any consideration of him continuing to train the horse, particularly given the five-month American and European odyssey that the new owners had in mind.
 Nicholl’s, whose own father Syd had struggled on the fringes of Sydney racing, at least had previous experience in France having worked briefly for the leading French horseman Maurice Zilber some nine years earlier at the time that the latter prepared the champion mare, Dahlia.
 The scope of this work was never intended to fully pursue the international careers of any of the A.J.C.
 Derby winners.
 However, Strawberry Road presents a special case and perhaps it is worth reviewing the highlights of his overseas adventures, much as we might click through a series of Kodachrome slides from that era.

 Five days later, Strawberry Road left Paris for Washington and his engagement in the 33rd Washington D. C. International Stakes on October 20.
 Ridden a less than elegant race by Gary Moore, Strawberry Road came late after being held up for a run, to finish third behind the French representative, Seattle Song.
 Next on the itinerary was the $U.S. 2 million Breeders’ Cup Turf Stakes at Hollywood Park on 11 November.
 Seeking yet another change of jockey, John Singleton telephoned Mick Dittman and offered him the ride but the latter declined much to his later regret.
 Partnered instead by the veteran American jockey Willie Shoemaker, Strawberry Road set the pace for much of the mile and a half journey only to be overtaken on the turn.
 Still, he fought on gamely down the straight to eventually finish fourth in the race won by the Aga Khan’s three-year-old colt, Lashkari.
 The race was conducted before a crowd of 60,000 people including such Hollywood stars as Elizabeth Taylor, Gregory Peck and Cary Grant.